shankuljain/BreakOut/README.md

 Classic Arcade Breakout game invented by Steve Wozniak before he founded Apple with Steve Jobs.

 This program uses ACM library created by 'Java Task Force'.
-You can download the .jar file and source file on both this link in order to work the program correctly. http://jtf.acm.org
+You can download the .jar file and source file both on this link in order to compile the program successfully. http://jtf.acm.org

 Program also uses an audio file for sound effects.